Last Updated on February 2, 2021 by Darrif William

 6. Grand Canyon, Arizona

 Solo hiking is an amazing way to escape into nature and enjoy the solitude that you find there.
-The Grand Canyon is one of the most popular destinations for solo hiking.
+The Grand Canyon is one of the most popular solo travel destinations for solo hiking.
 Vast and inarguably beautiful, it is easily Arizona’s most distinguishable landmark that everyone should see at least once in their life.
 It is a natural wonder that you’ll have to witness to believe.
 Stretching 277 miles, its rocky walls go downhill over more than a mile to the canyon’s floor, where the wild Colorado River flows across a swift course southwest.
 You get a stunning perspective travelling down into the canyon and match no other hiking experience.
 It is a popular trail and hence, you’re likely to meet plenty of other hikers if you want to chat and make friends.
 Last year in 2019, the Grand Canyon celebrated its 100th birthday as a national park.

 7. South Island, New Zealand